 "Being a Creative City sends a signal to the world that Paducah is full of critical thinkers and problem solvers creating an energizing environment that millenials, retirees and growing industries are looking for in the the modern economy." - Brandi Harless, Mayor, City of Paducah

-Our UNESCO Creative City designation has been a dynamic differentiator for our small river town in western Kentucky, enhancing Paducah's international hook and generating a new platform for connection.
+Our UNESCO Creative City designation has been a dynamic differentiator for our small river town in western Kentucky.
 Since our designation in 2013, major media outlets have spotlighted Paducah's creative economy from USA Today to the Huffington Post and more.

 - Traveler 50: World's Smartest Cities / National Geographic